-This latest round of warning letters is all about pushback.
+This latest round of medical device warning letters is all about pushback.

 In an April 28 letter, the agency reminds the company that an earlier FDA inspection revealed that these devices are adulterated within the meaning of section 501(h) of the Act, 21 U.S.C. § 351(h), in that the methods used in, or the facilities or controls used for, their manufacture, packing, storage, or installation are not in conformity with the current good manufacturing practice requirements of the Quality System regulation found at Title 21, Code of Federal Regulations (CFR), Parts 820.

-Heading over to Wisconsin, a March FDA letter hit Cytophill Inc, a manufacturer or synthetic bone graft material, bone void fillers, and an intranasal splint, for a number of shortcomings.
+Heading over to Wisconsin, a March FDA medical device warning letter hit Cytophill Inc, a manufacturer or synthetic bone graft material, bone void fillers, and an intranasal splint, for a number of shortcomings.

 - Control environmental conditions